Cyber-Reliant/DataDefenderDemo/README.md

 # Cyber Reliant DataDefender Android demo

 This application demonstrates usage of the CRCDataDefender Android library.
+Please refer to the [build.gradle](DataDefenderDemo/build.gradle) in this project for a full example.

 ## Key concepts

 ### Using CRCDataDefender in your application build.gradle dependencies
+:file_folder: application build.gradle
 ```gradle
 implementation 'com.cyberreliant:CRCDataDefender:4.0.4.3'
 ```